ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 3) `@contract`  ==> `buyerOut.propositionBytes == buyer.propBytes` where `R4 = buyerOut.R4[Coll[Byte]].get`
 4) `buyerOut@0` ==> `val buyerOut = OUTPUTS(0)`

+Note, in the diagram `TID` represents a token id, but ErgoScript don't have access to the tokens by the ids so we cannot write `tokens.getByKey(TID)`.
+For this reason, when the diagram is translated into ErgoScript, TID becomes a named constant of the index in `tokens` collection of the box.
+The concrete value of the constant is assigned when the `BuyOrder` transaction with the `buyOrder` box is created.
+The correspondence and consistency between the actual tokenId, the `TID` constant and the actual tokens of the `buyerOut` box is ensured buy the application code, which is completely possible since all the transactions are created by the application.
+This may sound too complicated, but this is part of the translation from diagram specification to actual executable application code, most of which can be automated.

-After transformation we can obtain a correct script which checks all the required preconditions for spending the `buyOrder` box.
+After the transformation we can obtain a correct script which checks all the required preconditions for spending the `buyOrder` box.
 ```
 /** buyOrder contract */